Gwen Navarrete Klapperich, M.Ed, CPTD

 3. Determine ways in which to apply UDL to their current and future training programs

-This program aligns with domain three of the ATD Capability Model: Organizational Development & Culture.
+This program aligns with domain two of the ATD Capability Model: Cultural Awareness and Inclusion.